Frequently Asked Questions

 Do you accept insurance?

 Therapy services are currently self-pay only.
-Insurance billing options will be available soon.
+Insurance billing options with BCBS will be available in 2026.
 If you would like to be notified when insurance billing becomes available, please contact us to be added to our notification list.

 For self-pay clients